 If you are someone who dreads waking up every morning to go to work for someone else, this is the perfect book for you.
 This brilliantly written book provides you with various solutions and options on how to get out of a nine-to-five job cycle.
 The author encourages the readers to work from home in order to save time and get more work done without any sort of distractions.

 As we all know, the worst enemy of being productive is distractions.
-And to combat the distractions of a workplace, you need to first quit that job itself and focus on working for yourself.
+To combat the distractions of a workplace, you need to first quit that job itself and focus on working for yourself.

 The book also has topics such as how to create a muse, otherwise known as a business idea, that will motivate you and drive you to work a little extra to build that dream career of yours.